PySimpleGUI/PySimpleGUI/PySimpleGUIQt/readme.md

 ## Status

+### Documentation

+For the primary PySimpleGUI documentation go to http://www.PySimpleGUI.org.
+HOWEVER, bear in mind that is the tkinter version.
+But it's the best documentation for the package at the moment.
+Docstrings are coming to this Qt Release, but it's going to take some time to get them done.
+When they are, then this readme will also be fabulous.s

 ### FEATURE COMPLETE!
 All of the major features are DONE.
 They may not have all of their options working, but they can be added to your windows.
 It's been an amazing week to get here.